Brennen-Hill/Brennen-Hill.github.io/_projects/Thunder-Warrior.md

 ### II.
 Project Overview: Thunder Warrior: Genesis

-"Thunder Warrior: Genesis" is a web-based game that has recently entered an open beta, inviting players to create an account and join the testing phase.
+"Thunder Warrior: Genesis" is a web-based game, inviting players to create an account and join.
 The development team is actively encouraging feedback to identify bugs and guide improvement, indicating a community-focused development model.
 The game has been received positively by game testers, which has encouraged the team to continue development with "more vigor than ever before".

 The web portal functions by loading small, static HTML files containing JavaScript commands to display modular and easily updatable user notifications.